 Spices also contain these protective phytonutrients, suppressing survival, proliferation, invasion and angiogenesis of tumor cells (research).
 Including a colorful array of spices in your diet can insure that you are taking advantage of these benefits.
-We will be exploring spices further in our FAQ page.

 A plant-based diet is the best way to provide the body with a steady stream of phytonutrients.